Netherborne/Cell_Ascension/README.md

 # Known issues:

-1- Heal prediction is not working 100% right, neither it was with ascension default frames. will try to fix
+1- Heal prediction is not working perfectly right 100% of the times, but it mostly works, neither it was with ascension default frames. will try to fix

 # Cell